BU-ISCIII/buisciii-tools/.github/CONTRIBUTING.md

 3. Make the necessary changes / additions within your forked repository following the [code style guidelines](#code-style-guidelines)
 4. Modify the `CHANGELOG` file according to your changes.
 5. Update any documentation as needed.
-6. [Submit a Pull Request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request) against the `develop` or `hotfix` branch and sent the url to the #pipelines-dev channel in slack (if you are not in the slack channel just wait fot the PR to be reviewed and rebased).
+6. [Submit a Pull Request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request) against the `develop` or `hotfix` branch and send the url to the #pipelines-dev channel in slack (if you are not in the slack channel just wait fot the PR to be reviewed and rebased).

 If you're not used to this workflow with git, you can start with: